 Perineural fibrosis also increases the risk of other complications in revision surgery, for example dural tears.

-70% of reducing pain by 50% in spinal fusion
+- 70% of patients should have their pain reduced by 50% following a spinal fusion

 Misplacement or Failure of Implants

 Difficulty with screw placement can cause injury to the nerves or screw breakage cage / implant movement can occur in up to 2 out of 100 cases, with 1 out of 100 requiring an operation.
 In extremely rare cases, cage movement can cause severe damage and cauda equina syndrome (paralysis, bladder or bowel incontinence)